Vulcan, Hunedoara

 Vulcan ([vulˈkan]; formerly Jiu-Vaidei-Vulcan; Vulkán, Zsilyvajdejvulkán (Zsily-Vajdej-Vulkán); Wolkendorf, Wulkan) is a city in Hunedoara County, Transylvania, Romania.
-With a population of 24,160, it is the second-largest city in the Jiu Valley.
+With a population of 19,772 as of 2021, it is the second-largest city in the Jiu Valley.
 It administers two villages, Dealul Babii ("Old Woman's Hill" in Romanian; Hegyvulkán) and Jiu-Paroșeni (Zsilymacesdparoseny).

+Name

 The city is named after the Vulcan Pass that connects the Jiu Valley to Oltenia, itself being derived from Slavic "vlk", meaning "wolf" (even if "vulcan" means "volcano" in Romanian).

+Geography

+Vulcan is located at the southern extremity of Hunedoara County, about 100 km from the county seat, Deva, on the border with Gorj County.
+It is situated in a hilly area north of the Vâlcan Mountains, on the banks of the Jiul de Vest and its tributaries, the rivers Merișoara and Crevedia.

+The city is crossed by national road DN66A, which connects it to nearby Aninoasa and to Petroșani, 11 km to the northeast, and to Lupeni, 7 km to the west.
+County road DJ664 leads to the Vulcan Pass, 8 km to the south, and on to Schela, Gorj, while county road DJ666 leads north to Dealul Babii village and Bănița commune.

+The Vulcan train station serves the CFR Line 214, a 17 km railway from Livezeni (in Petroșani) to Lupeni.

+History

 The coal resources of the region were discovered in 1788 while the Austrian General Landau defended Vulcan from the Ottoman Turks.
 One night the soldiers could not put out the camp fire they made, as the piles of coal underneath had caught fire.
 General Landau thought that he could stop the Turks without a fight by setting piles of coal on fire.
 The Turks noted the large numbers of fires on the heights and thought that the Austrian army was much larger than theirs and retreated.

 In 1850, the first mine was set up by the Hoffman brothers of Brașov.